THU-KEG/KEPLER/README.md

 The `path_to_KEPLER_checkpoint` should contain `model.pt` (the downloaded KEPLER checkpoint) and `dict.txt` (standard RoBERTa dictionary file).

-Note that the new versions of HuggingFace's Transformers library requires `fairseq>=0.9.0`, but the modified fairseq library in this repo and our checkpoints generated with is `fairseq 0.8.0`.
-The two versions are minorly different in checkpoint format.
+Note that the new versions of HuggingFace's Transformers library requires `fairseq>=0.9.0`, but the modified fairseq library in this repo and our checkpoints generated with is `fairseq==0.8.0`.
+The two versions are minorly different in the checkpoint format.
 Hence `transformers<=2.2.2` or `pytorch_transformers` are needed for checkpoint conversion here.

 ### TACRED